bio-phys/aimmd/README.md

 git clone https://gitea.kotspeicher.de/hejung/arcd.git
 pip install -e arcd/
 ```
-Additionally you will need to install at least one of the machine learning backends, i.e. pytorch, tensorflow and/or dcgpy.
+Additionally you will need to install at least one of the machine learning backends, i.e. [pytorch], [tensorflow] and/or [dcgpy].
-Note also that you might want to install additional engines for openpathsampling, i.e. openMM and/or gromacs.
+Note also that you might want to install additional engines for openpathsampling, i.e. [openMM] and/or [GROMACS].

 ### Detailed and customizable (still best to use a venv or conda environment):
 arcd interacts with openpathsampling through hooks which are called at predefined points during the TPS simulation, e.g. after every MC step.
 Until merged into ops master this feature is only available on my ops fork on github.